I HAD COVID-19 IN THE PAST

 Yes.
 If you have had COVID-19, it is more important than ever to get a flu vaccine.
 Everyone 6 months of age and older should get an annual flu vaccine.
 (There are a few rare exceptions* to this recommendation.)
 An illness as serious as COVID-19 can leave your immune system compromised for months, making you more vulnerable than ever to get the flu and to have a severe case of flu.
 A flu shot is your most important defense against this annual viral respiratory infection.
 Most insurance covers the cost of a flu shot.
 If you have any questions about your specific medical history and flu vaccines, see your doctor or pharmacist if your pharmacy offers flu shots.

-*People with severe, life-threatening allergies to flu vaccine or any ingredient in the vaccine should not receive a flu shot.
+*People with severe, life-threatening allergies to the flu vaccine or any ingredient in the vaccine should not receive a flu shot.
 This might include gelatin, antibiotics, or other ingredients.